afefeb/BCC-Git-Github-DS/README.md

 I highly recommend starting with the basics and using the CLI version of Git.
 Once you're familiar with it, you can transition to [GitHub Desktop](https://desktop.github.com/download/) for a more visual experience. (still i love CLI)

 ## Assignment
-1. Make your own repository for personal use and you can use that repository to clone another material in the future.
-You can use this format : TeamNumber-YourName (Use Full Name) ex = 1-Pieter
+1. Make your own repository for personal use and you can use that repository to clone another material in the future. <br> You can use this format : TeamNumber-YourName (Use Full Name) ex = 1-Pieter
-3. Set up a team repository to collaborate and store code with your team.
-You can use a structured format like this: TeamNumber-MemberName1-MemberName2 (Use FullName) ex = 1-Pieter-Toni
+3. Set up a team repository to collaborate and store code with your team. <br> You can use a structured format like this: TeamNumber-MemberName1-MemberName2 (Use FullName) ex = 1-Pieter-Toni

 ## Source: